Campanula carpatica

 Campanula carpatica, the tussock bellflower or Carpathian harebell, is a species of flowering plant in the family Campanulaceae.

 Description

 Campanula carpatica is a low-growing herbaceous perennial.
 Plants possess basal leaves and thin, white rhizomes.
-Stems grow up to 45 cm long.
-Flowers are solitary and stand on stalks ranging from 10–15 cm long.
+Stems grow up to long.
+Flowers are solitary and stand on stalks ranging from long.
 Flowers are purple in colour and plants bloom from June to August.

 Distribution

 Native Range

 Campanula carpatica is native to parts of Europe including the Czech Republic, Romania, Slovakia, Ukraine, Poland and Western Russia.
 It can also be found growing within the Carpathian Mountains of Central Europe.

 Introduced Range

 Campanula carpatica has also been introduced into areas outside of its natural range.
 This species was introduced further into Europe in Hungary, Denmark, Belgium, France, Norway and the United Kingdom.
 The species was also introduced into North America where it has been recorded in the states of Connecticut and Michigan.

 Habitat

 Campanula carpatica naturally grows in elevated, mountainous habitat where they grow in and amongst rocks.